History of Disney Cruise Line in Timeline

 2012: Launch of Disney Fantasy

-2016: Wish Class Vessels Ordered
+2016: Wish Class Vessel Orders Begin

-2018: Reorganization Under Disney Signature Experiences
+2018: Reorganization under Disney Signature Experiences

-2018: Port Officials Approve Studies for Terminal Upgrades
+2018: Studies Approved for Capacity Upgrades

-In January 2019, the Canaveral Port Authority approved modernization work at Terminals 8 and 10 to support additional year-round ship deployments.
+In January 2019, the Canaveral Port Authority approved modernization work at Terminals 8 and 10 to support additional ship deployments.

 March 2019: Purchase of Lighthouse Point Property